Do you feel like selling never gets any easier?

 For example, an AI tool (like Brandwatch or Amplitude) identifies a trend: customers in colder regions appreciate the thermostats’ energy-saving features.

-This insight allows the companies to tailor their marketing campaigns to highlight this feature in those specific regions.
+This insight helps companies tailor their marketing campaigns to highlight this feature in those specific regions.

-As you can see, this deeper understanding allows you to craft strategies that result in higher sales numbers with less effort.
+As you can see, this deeper understanding enables you to craft strategies that yield higher sales with less effort.

 Improved sales forecasting